WeaveDI 2.0.0 Migration Guide

 // Non-Optional: clear crash when unregistered for quick discovery

-@Inject(\.userRepository) var repo: UserRepositoryProtocol
+@Injected(\.userRepository) var repo: UserRepositoryProtocol

 // If declared as Optional, returns nil when unregistered (suitable for optional dependencies)

-// @Inject(\.userRepository) var repo: UserRepositoryProtocol?
+// @Injected(\.userRepository) var repo: UserRepositoryProtocol?

 }